icgrp/ese532_handouts/_sources/hw1/debug_app.md

 code and recompile.
 Once you have the correct code, tar your sources and Makefile and upload it to canvas.

-4. In your report, describe how you found the bug, how you changed the code, and show the message that should have been displayed.
+4. In your report, provide 1)how you changed the code, 2)Makefile, 3)the message that should have been displayed and 4)how you found the bug. <!-- describe how you found the bug, how you changed the code, and show the message that should have been displayed. -->

 5. How does GDB know where functions and data are located in the executable when you are debugging?
 (3 lines max.)